openhab/openhab-addons/addons/voice/org.openhab.voice.picotts/README.md

 https://aur.archlinux.org/packages/svox-pico-bin/

 ##  Availability via PaperUI
-After manual install to make options selectable from PaperUI download the .jar file and place in addons folder.
+After manual install if no options are selectable from PaperUI download the .jar file and place in addons folder.

 ## Configuration